Pelotas: Climate

-The climate is humid subtropical (Köppen: Cfa), a type found in Southeastern Australia (very homogeneous to Sydney, albeit cloudier and wetter), without major temperature deviations as found in Brunswick and Savannah, Georgia (but still considered very high by Brazilian standards), due to the continentality and polar vortex position in those southern cities of the United States.
+The climate is humid subtropical (Köppen: Cfa), a type found in Southeastern Australia (very homogeneous to Sydney, in terms of average temperatures, albeit cloudier and wetter), without major temperature deviations as found in other cities at the same latitude, elevation and near some ocean, like Brunswick and Savannah, Georgia (USA), and in Shanghai, China (but still considered very high by Brazilian standards), due to the continentality and polar vortex position in those southern cities of the United States and the Chinese city.
 Summers are warm to hot with regular rainfall.
 Winters are cool with episodic frosts (about 24 per year) and fog, with no noticeable difference in the amount of monthly rainfall.

 The hottest month is January, with an average temperature of 23 °C (73.4 °F), and the coldest month is July, with an average temperature of 12 °C (53.6 °F).
 The wettest month is February, with 145 mm (5.7 in) of precipitation.
 The average annual temperature in the city is 17.5 °C (63.5 °F) and the average annual precipitation is 1,379 mm (54.29 in), with rain regularly falling all year long.
 The relative humidity is very high (with an annual average around 80%).

 An interesting meteorological occurrence was the first snowfall, which occurred on 8 July 1994 in Pelotas from 11:00 am to 1:30 pm.
 Before this date, there had never been any record of snow in the city.
 The phenomenon was weaker in the urban parts of the city, and did not cover the ground.
 However, the snowfall was more intense further inland, in districts such as Cascata and Quilombo, and was able to cover the vegetation in a white blanket.
 Snow grains were recorded in Pelotas on 4 September 2006, on 5 September 2008, and on 3 August 2010, and graupel was registered on 12 July 2012, and on 25 September 2012.
 On 5 July 2019, the downtown area of the city registered, for 40 minutes, snow flurries with liquid drizzle, just before noon (with no accumulation).
 On 28 July 2021, Pelotas registered snow flurries with sleet.

 On 19 July 1934 and 27 July 1935, the city recorded a temperature of -5 °C (23 °F), the lowest recorded in Pelotas.
 The highest recorded temperature in Pelotas was 42 °C (107.6 °F), on January 1, 1943.